|

-Our user-friendly documentation saves you time and
+User-friendly documentation saves you time and

 money.
-Wherever possible, we write Manuals and online
+Wherever possible, you need to write Manuals and Help Guides in user-friendly language.

-(a) Learn the best
+Learn the best way

-How does it save you money?
+does Plain English save you money?

-People read quicker, understand better,
+People read quicker, understand better, and remember

 -